tylermilner/cookiecutter-ios-swiftui/CONTRIBUTING.md

 Here are a few things you can do that will increase the likelihood of your pull request being accepted:

-- Follow the style guide style by running the linter `TBD`.
+- Follow the style guide style by running the linter `./lint.sh`.
 - Write tests.
 - Keep your change as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, consider submitting